inadarei/restagent/README.md

 Where:

 * set() sets an HTTP header
-* add() sets a variable (query parameter in case of HTTP GET, or data variable in case of POST or PUT).
+* data() sets a variable (query parameter in case of HTTP GET, or HTTP body variable in case of POST or PUT etc.).
-* param() allows setting query parameters for non-HTTP GET calls (i.e. when add() would set passed variables in request body rather than URL). **Caution**: Do not use param() with HTTP GET or you will get an exception.
-Use add() instead!
+* param() allows setting query parameters for non-HTTP GET calls (i.e. when data() would set passed variables in request body rather than URL). **Caution**: Do not use param() with HTTP GET or you will get an exception.
+Use data() instead!
 * head(), get(), post(), put() and delete() issue corresponding HTTP request.
 * method() sets a custom HTTP method to be used in conjuction with a send() call.
 * timeout() overrides the default timeout to a specified number of milliseconds.

-Please note that add(), param() and set() methods take either an array or a single name/value pair as an argument.
+Please note that data(), param() and set() methods take either an array or a single name/value pair as an argument.
 Why?
 Because either can be convenient, in different cases.

 Furthermore, methods like ->get() and ->post() are just convenience shortcuts on calling ->method("get")->send(...);